blockapps/blockapps-rest/README.md

 ```

-In fact you can see that in the demo-app this is the only module which imports blockapps-rest, and is exported as api to your nodes throughout the rest of the application.
+In fact you can see that in the demo-app this is the only module which imports BlockApps-rest, and is exported as api to your nodes throughout the rest of the application.

 As mentioned above, the api calls use _scoped promise-chaining_.
 This means that there is going to be some initialization of a `scope` object _in a promise context_, and all further updates to that `scope` object should happen in a promise chain.
-Usually blockapps-rest will update this object for you through its api calls automatically, but any logic that runs outside of that will have to be included in the chain in some way.
-As for initalization, this can be done using the [`setScope`](https://github.com/blockapps/blockapps-rest/blob/1e50211677b6224cab74af83f1b392f8990ddfc8/lib/rest.js#L39) function.
+Usually BlockApps-rest will update this object for you through its api calls automatically, but any logic that runs outside of that will have to be included in the chain in some way.
+As for initalization, this can be done using the [`setScope`](https://github.com/blockapps/BlockApps-rest/blob/1e50211677b6224cab74af83f1b392f8990ddfc8/lib/rest.js#L39) function.

 ### Making the app

-First let's make a function which will upload a contract. blockApps-rest has functions
+First let's make a function which will upload our contracts.
+BlockApps-rest has functions

 ```javascript
 function getContractString(name, filename) { ...